22yeets22/Eye-Break/README.md

 # Eye-Break
-A Python script to remind you to take eye breaks using the 20-20-20 rule.
+A app to help you stay productive while taking care of your eyes.
+Reminds you to take eye breaks using the 20-20-20 rule.

 ![Eye Break Thumbnail](https://raw.githubusercontent.com/22yeets22/Eye-Break/refs/heads/main/thumbnail.png)